-To sum up, the Council continues to take a distinctive, medium term view of its responsibilities:
+To sum up, the Council continues to take a distinctive, medium-term view of its responsibilities.

-On the revenue budget, the Council still plans:
+On the revenue budget, the Council still plans to:

-- to keep Council Tax in the bottom quartile for London, minimising any increase over the medium term; - to reduce its spending: there is scope for savings provided by Triborough working, by cutting public sector pay in real terms, reducing the cost of public service pension provision and by bearing down on high unit costs.
-The Council should therefore be able: - to minimise the loss of service to residents.
+- keep council tax in the bottom quartile for London, minimising any increase over the medium-term - reduce its spending, with scope for savings provided by: tri-borough working; by cutting public sector pay in real terms; reducing the cost of public service pension provision; and by bearing down on high unit costs.
+The Council should therefore be able to minimise the loss of service to residents.

-Due to the strong control exerted on its revenue spending, the Council can continue to plan ahead for and fund the major capital projects that will make the Royal Borough an even better place to live.
+Due to the strong control exerted on its revenue spending, the Council can continue to plan ahead for - and fund - the major capital projects that will make the Royal Borough an even better place to live.